-The primary owner with Warwick was Joseph Soleimani, who also owned the Sea Club Resort in Ft.
+The primary owner of Warwick was Joseph Soleimani, who also owned the Sea Club Resort in Ft.
 Lauderdale, but in 2013 ownership of the Warwick was transferred to Shimon Levy.
 Soleimani died the next year.
 Levy was reported by David Kidwell at the Miami Herald as having ties to Israeli organized crime and spent a year in an Israeli prison.
 Levy was also convicted of tax evasion.
 His business partner at the Sea Club was Zvika Yuz who was shot in the face as he parked his car at the hotel.
 Yuz was an Israeli native who lived in Miami and was instrumental in one of the largest fraud schemes in Florida history, masterminding his 36 employees who bilked 1,800 investors out of $300 million.
 Yuz was believed to have been connected to the “List of 11”, known as the top 11 Israeli organized crime figures.
 Yuz’s business partner, Shimon Levy, spent a year in prison in 1981 after he helped hide two top organized crime figures wanted in a grisly double murder in Israel.

-Warwick owner Levy was granted a visa to enter the US because immigration officials were unaware of his Israeli conviction as an accessory to murder, since former Israeli president Chaim Herzog ordered Levy’s records destroyed.
+Warwick owner Levy was granted a visa to enter the US because immigration officials were unaware of his Israeli conviction as an accessory to murder since former Israeli president Chaim Herzog ordered Levy’s records destroyed.

 Shimon Levy decided to let the Warwick Hotel sit vacant for 14 years, willing to forgo millions in lost income if the hotel had been in commerce.
 The common belief was that the purpose of Levy owning the hotel was simply to park illicit profits from crime and drugs, not so much as to make money.

-From $18 Million Offered
+Warwick Hotel – From $18 Million Offered

 to a Sale at $8 Million